LarsChrWiik/Notes/books/the_lean_startup/README.md

 ### Validated learning
-All effort that does not pointed to figuring out what the customer wants should be eliminated.
+All effort that does not try to figure out what the customer wants should be eliminated.
 What we learn should also be relevant.

 It is way too easy to kid yourself on what the customer wants.
 And proceeding a false assumption is a massive waste.